magepages/mpdocs/docs/seo-ultimate/user-guide.rst

 .. image:: https://i.imgur.com/786AzAw.jpg

 In the **Enable/Disable** field, select “*Yes*” to enable cross links work, or “*No*” if you wish for the vice versa result.
+For more configuration how to set up crosslinks, please refer to this `Part IV <https://docs.mageplaza.com/seo-ultimate/index.html#iv-crosslinks>`_

 1.9 Dashboard Reports
 -----